 “The design itself is a tessellation of one particular element that I have included in mirror-form or straight-on execution nine times.
 So there’s kind of a grid in there, which has a relationship to De Stijl, or course, so is the reasoning for my participation in this exhibition.”

 “I use a lot of grids in my work.
-Grids can be straight-on or dynamic, the way Van Doesburg used them in his work…Basically there’s a top row that has the same direction, the middle row takes the opposite direction and the same direction as the top row.
+Grids can be straight-on or dynamic, the way Van Doesburg used them in his work…Basically, there’s a top row that has the same direction, the middle row takes the opposite direction and the same direction as the top row.
 This creates a zig-zag, dynamic, optical illusion,” adds De Oude.

 “I grew up here in the Netherlands, so De Stijl is kind of in my genes.
-I grew up playing on what you can consider outdoor sculpture that were playgrounds with that kind of design influence,” says the artist.
+I grew up playing on what you can consider outdoor sculptures that were playgrounds with that kind of design influence,” says the artist.

 Marije Vermeulen is another of the artists participating in 100 Years After De Stijl.